Almost half of all Americans have health care insurance through their employer and the majority of those insured are quite satisfied with their plans.

 Our proposed plan will cover all U.S. citizens and legal residents and will ultimately eliminate the need for Medicare, Medicaid and the CHIP programs.
 This proposal also contains the mechanics for creating the equivalent of a single payer system that’s not a federal or state governmental agency.

-In addition, I’d like to highlight the following 5 points:
+In addition, we’d like to highlight the following 6 points:

-4. Insurers that currently provide health care insurance for employer based plans, will be able to continue offering those plans, but they will now expand those plans to cover those not employed by the company(ies) that they currently insure.
+- Insurers that currently provide health care insurance for employer-based plans, will be able to continue offering those plans (subject to making certain required modifications), but they will now expand those plans to cover those not employed by the company(ies) that they currently insure.

 Please watch the following two videos: they explain the basics of the plan and provide additional information for employers, health care providers and health care insurers (including an explanation of our suggested “single payer” system).
 In addition, this website contains a written document explaining all the specifics of the plan in greater detail.